topo-gps/ios-manual/en/waypoints/waypoint_icons.rst

 After you have the set the icon properties, you can give the icon a name and a description.
 The name and description will be shown in the waypoint icons screen and also in the waypoint details screen of waypoints using that icon.

 As an example we now will create an icon for ancient monuments.
-We choose a rotated rectangle as the shape, set the size to large, fill color to pink, and enter 'A' as inscription.
+We choose a milestone as the shape, set the size to large, fill color to pink, and enter 'A' as inscription.
 Then for the name we enter 'Ancient monument' and as a description information about when to use this icon.
 The result is shown in the figure below.

 .. figure:: ../_static/waypoint-icon-create-2.png
    :height: 568px